 For bodyweight squats, you’ll be doing 3 sets till failure as part of this program.
 But that’s only if you can do at least 40 bodyweight squats per set.
 If you can’t, then follow this progression for body weight squats.

 Eventually, your squat day workout will consist of 4 sets till failure.
 This high volume and intensity will really help you get strong, muscular and defined legs, as well as build your stabilizing muscles of the core.
+Although the results won’t be the same as weighted squats in the gym, it is still worth it.
+Besides, you can’t complain since this is a home workout.

 The last strength exercise in this full body home workout is pull-ups.
 The pull-up is the ultimate test of upper body relative strength and it builds muscle mass very quickly as you increase your pull-up numbers.
 In fact, the U.S military uses it as an entrance test and requires you to do at least around 8 pull-ups to qualify.

 With pull-ups, you’ll be working your pulling muscles.
 A correctly performed pull up hits the upper back muscles, lats, traps, biceps, and abdominal muscles.
-Anyone who can do 10 or more pulls is clearly in great shape and will almost have a sexy thick back.
+Anyone who can do 10 or more pulls is clearly in great shape and will likely have a sexy thick back.

 Now unlike push-ups and squats which you can do in any vacant space at home, you’ll need a pull-up bar for pull-ups.
-If you don’t have a bar like that at home, you can always buy a doorway/wall mount pull-up bar.
+If you don’t have a bar like that at home, you can always install a doorway/wall mount pull-up bar.

 For pull-ups, you’ll be doing 4 sets till failure, if you can do at least 10 pull-ups.
 If you can’t do 10 yet, follow the same progression as you would in push-ups (see chart below).

 The goal is to do more than 10 pull-ups per set.
-This may sound paramount right now but with regular training you can achieve it within a few weeks time!
+This may sound paramount right now but with regular training, you can achieve it within a few week’s time!

 These three exercises (push-ups, pull-ups, squats) collectively work all the muscles in the body, heavily work your core, and provide a heart-rate pumping workout to help you lose fat too.